sanagama/mssql-restapi/README.md

 ### Step 2: Run the REST API web app in Docker

-Copy & paste the commands below in a ```Terminal``` window to run the REST API web app in Docker and connect to SQL Server 2017 running in Docker.
+Copy & paste the commands below in a ```Terminal``` window to run the REST API web app in Docker and connect to SQL Server 2017 running locally in Docker.

 ```
 docker pull sanagama/mssql-restapi

-docker run -it -p 5000:5000 sanagama/mssql-restapi
+docker run -it -p 5000:5000 -e MSSQL_HOST=`hostname` sanagama/mssql-restapi
 ```

 >*NOTE:* The REST API web app uses default values for *server*, *username* and *password* as described in [environment variables](#environment-variables)